 Whether you’ve got an appetite for world-class b-ball, heart-stopping hockey, or musical magic, the Fiserv Forum is a slam dunk.
 Set in the heart of the Deer District in Milwaukee’s bustling Westown neighborhood, the Fiserv Forum is a surefire hit with sports fans and music lovers alike.

 Home to the Milwaukee Bucks and the Marquette Golden Eagles men’s basketball team of Marquette University, this multi-purpose arena anchors a vibrant block that’s packed with shops and restaurants.
 And heads up, hockey fans: it’s just two minutes away from the UW-Milwaukee Panther Arena, home ice for the Milwaukee Admirals.

-Bordered by a community plaza designed for year-round downtown events, this is a magnet for sports and entertainment fans.
+Bordered by a community plaza designed for year-round events, this is a magnet for sports and entertainment fans.
 Along with b-ball action, the Fiserv Forum hosts concerts by top-tier artists ranging from Bruce Springsteen to Metallica to Elton John.
 Check out their events schedule here and dive into the action.

 RELATED: Most Popular Milwaukee Day Trips